 Golden Years Edinburgh

 This innovative befriending service helps to tackle isolation and loneliness for people over the age of 60.
 Our free service is delivered by a team of dedicated, trained volunteers who offer encouragement, companionship and support to help older people engage in social, leisure and community activities, with support provided for a period of up to 9 months.
-Operational since Spring 2017, the service is funded by The Big Lottery for 3 years.
+Operational since Spring 2017, the service is funded by National Lottery Community Fund for 3 years.

 Who benefits from this service?